jmccull/jmccull.github.io/ReadMe.md

 **Access the publicly available DC3R2 data set, data visualizations and learn more on the [DC3R2 Overview page]({{site.url}}/DC3R2_Overview).**

 #### 4MOST
-As one of the PIs for the [4MOST Complete Calibration of the Color Redshift Relationship (4C3R2)](https://www.4most.eu/cms/science/extragalactic-community-surveys/) extragalactic survey, much of the thesis work has been to fill the spectroscopic color-space that galaxies visible to the future, ultra-deep lensing surveys will span.
+As one of the PIs for the [4MOST Complete Calibration of the Color Redshift Relationship (4C3R2)](https://www.4most.eu/cms/science/extragalactic-community-surveys/) extragalactic survey, I aim to fill the spectroscopic color-space that galaxies visible to the future, ultra-deep lensing surveys will span.
 4C3R2 aims to uniformly cover with high multiplicity the color space complementary to WAVES, as seen in the figure below.

 <p align="center">
 <a href="{{site.url}}/images/4c3r2_messenger_selection.png?raw=True"><img src="{{site.url}}/images/4c3r2_messenger_selection.png?raw=True" width = 100%; height =auto ></a></p>